-Chisenhale Gallery presents a major new co-commission by Beirut-based artist and ‘private ear’, Lawrence Abu Hamdan.
-Earwitness Theatre develops Abu Hamdan’s enquiry into the political effects of listening, presenting two installations that capture the psychological, bodily, spatial and sometimes hallucinatory world of the earwitness.
-Abu Hamdan’s exhibition is commissioned and produced by Chisenhale Gallery in partnership with: Witte de With Center for Contemporary Art, Rotterdam; Contemporary Art Museum St. Louis; and Institute of Modern Art, Brisbane; and it will be represented at the partner venues throughout 2019.
+Chisenhale Gallery presents a new co-commission by Beirut-based artist and ‘private ear’, Lawrence Abu Hamdan.
+Earwitness Theatre develops Abu Hamdan’s enquiry into the political effects of listening, presenting a new commission that explores the hallucinatory world of the earwitness.
+Abu Hamdan’s exhibition is commissioned and produced by Chisenhale Gallery in partnership with: Witte de With Center for Contemporary Art, Rotterdam; Contemporary Art Museum St. Louis; and Institute of Modern Art, Brisbane and it will be presented at the partner venues throughout 2019.

-Working with Warner Brothers Sound Effects Library, as well as encouraging the mouthing-out of sounds and the use of test-tones, Abu Hamdan worked with Saydnaya survivors to gain insight into the actions taking place inside the prison.
-Unsatisfied by the imprecision of the sound effects used in feature film, Abu Hamdan has since amassed a growing ‘library of objects’ that generate sounds and can be specifically used to develop and refine earwitness testimony techniques.
+During the interviews with Saydnaya survivors Abu Hamdan used BBC and Warner Brothers Sound Effects Libraries, as well as encouraging the mouthing-out of sounds and the use of test-tones, to gain insight into the actions taking place inside the prison.
+Unsatisfied by the imprecision of the sound effects used for feature film and television, Abu Hamdan has since amassed his own sound effects library, specific to the investigation of earwitness testimony.

-Abu Hamdan’s exhibition at Chisenhale Gallery will present, for the first time, this selection of objects derived from descriptions of sounds from legal cases all over the world which include pinecones, cannelloni pasta, unwound video tape, a selection of shoes and a series of customised door instruments.
-Central to the exhibition, and surrounded by this collection of objects and their narratives, is a contained listening room hosting the audio work Saydnaya (the missing 19db) (2017).
-In this work Abu Hamdan’s treatment of the detainees’ whispers as sonic evidence reveals information about Saydnaya and in doing so amplifies their voices, while also addressing the destruction of their speech.
+Alongside this installation, which includes pinecones, cannelloni pasta, unwound video tape, a selection of shoes and a series of customised door instruments, is a new animated text work that further reveals Abu Hamdan’s acoustic investigation into Saydnaya, as well as earwitness testimonies from legal cases across the world.
+Central to the exhibition, and surrounded by this collection of objects is a contained listening room hosting the audio work Saydnaya (the missing 19db) (2017).
+In this work Abu Hamdan oscillates between listening to the testimony of former detainees and listening to their reenacted whispers as a form of sonic evidence in itself.

-Using text, sound and an installation of objects, Abu Hamdan’s exhibition explores what can emerge from audio-focused investigations, examining the role of artifice, illusion and creative labour in the construction of evidence and the specific truth that artists, and art work, can produce.
+Both installations presented as part of Abu Hamdan’s new exhibition explore what can emerge from audio-focused investigations, examining the role of artifice, illusion and creative labour in the construction of evidence and the specific truth that artists, and artwork, can produce.
 Earwitness Theatre comments on the processes of reconstruction, addressing the complexity of memory and language, and the urgency of human rights and advocacy.
 What will emerge through this process is a body of work that testifies to the threshold of an experience – where sounds are remembered as images, where objects have unexpected echoes, and where silence becomes an entire language.

 Lawrence Abu Hamdan (b.
 1985, Amman, Jordan) lives and works in Beirut, Lebanon.
 Recent solo exhibitions include: Hammer Projects: Lawrence Abu Hamdan, Hammer Museum, Los Angeles (2018); Maureen Paley, London (2017); Earshot, Portikus, Frankfurt (2016); Taqiyya, Kunsthalle St. Gallen (2015); Tape Echo, part of Positions, Van Abbemuseum, Eindhoven (2014); Aural Contract: The Freedom of Speech Itself, The Showroom, London (2012).
 Selected group exhibitions include Sharjah Biennial 13, Sharjah; Strange Attractor, Ballroom Marfa, Texas (all 2017); 9th Liverpool Biennial, Liverpool; (all 2016); British Art Show 8, Hayward Gallery, London and touring; Surround Audience, New Museum Triennial, New York (both 2015).
 Abu Hamdan was the recipient of the Abraaj Group Prize and the Baloise Art Prize (both 2018).

-Lawrence Abu Hamdan’s exhibition at Chisenhale Gallery is supported by The London Community Foundation and Cockayne - Grants for the Arts; The Henry Moore Foundation; and Muriel and Freddy Salem, Cranford Collection.
-With additional support from Mark Hix and Hix Restaurants and the Lawrence Abu Hamdan Supporters Circle.
+Lawrence Abu Hamdan’s exhibition at Chisenhale Gallery is also supported by: The Henry Moore Foundation; and Muriel and Freddy Salem, Cranford Collection.
+With additional support from Mark Hix and HIX Restaurants and the Lawrence Abu Hamdan Supporters Circle.
 With thanks to Maureen Paley, London.

 Chisenhale Gallery’s Commissions Programme 2017–19 is supported by the LUMA Foundation.